scaling-group/scaling-group.github.io/_pages/research.md

 ---
 ![]({{ site.url }}{{ site.baseurl }}/images/papers/icon-multi-modal.png){: style="width: 70%; float: center; margin: 0px"}

 Figure 1: Diagram for multi-modal in-context operator learning.
+The model learns the operator from the textual prompt and/or numerical examples, and applys to the question to make the prediction, with one forward pass.

 ---
 ![]({{ site.url }}{{ site.baseurl }}/images/papers/icon-mfg.png){: style="width: 100%; float: center; margin: 0px"}